roloje777/mg-bits-and-bytes-blog/pt/_posts/Technology-and-applied-sciences/2024-05-18-aFuriaDoaAdamastor.md

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: a-furia-do-adamastor
-title: Adamastor's Fury
+title: A Fúria de Adamastor
-# post specific
+# post specificc
 # if not specified, .name will be used from \_data/owner/[language].yml
 #author: ""
 # multiple category is not supported
-category: Technology and applied sciences
+category: Tecnologia e ciências aplicadas
 # multiple tag entries are possible
-tags: [engineering, transport]
+tags: [engineering, transporte]
 # thumbnail image for post
 img: "https://www.razaoautomovel.com/wp-content/uploads/2024/05/Adamastor-Furia-925x520.webp"
 # disable comments on this page